-Fr Alistair will give you every assistance he can in preparing for a funeral for your loved one.
+Fr Tony will give you every assistance he can in preparing for a funeral for your loved one.
 Please contact him before you agree any other arrangements, to ensure that your requests can be accommodated.

 There is information about Catholic funerals and related matters below.